eashansingh905/cap5516-final-project/README.md

 # CAP5516 Final Project
-Automatic Hyper-parameter Tuning with Genetic Algorithms and Transfer Learning
+Automatic Hyper-parameter Tuning with Genetic Algorithms

 ## Instructions: How to run the code